samh4cks/samh4cks.github.io/_posts/2024-12-15-linkvortex-hackthebox.md

 ![User Access](/assets/images/writeups/LinkVortex-HTB/10.png)

 Success!
-I have logged in as the bob user and obtained the user flag.
+I logged in as the bob user and obtained the user flag.

 ## Post Exploitation